 Next, dust a clean, lint-free kitchen towel with powdered sugar.
 As soon as the cake comes out of the oven, immediately loosen the edges of the cake from the pan with a flat knife.

-- Turn out the cake onto the prepared towel.
+Turn out the cake onto the prepared towel.
 The towel prevents the cake from sticking to itself when rolled, while the powdered sugar prevents the cake from sticking to the towel.
 Immediately peel waxed paper (if used) from the cake and discard.

 Starting with a short side of the cake, roll up the towel and the warm cake together into a spiral.
 Yes, the towel will be inside your baked cake roll.
 This step helps to form the cake roll shape later without any cracking.